Data Augmentation for Seizure Prediction with Generative Diffusion Model

-Due to the nonstationary dynamics in the brain, the epileptic EEG-based representation varies over time \cite{qi2021learning} and an upcoming seizure may have representation biased from the previous ones.
-The simple transformations of existing samples can hardly expand the data distribution and cover the variable representation.
-With the advance of generative model, more and more researchers utilized the generative model to solve the imbalanced data.
-Rasheed et al. used a generative adversarial network (GAN) to generate synthetic EEG data and evaluated the performance of generated data by a validation method \cite{rasheed2021generative}.
-However, the training process of GAN is difficult.
-Once the design is improper, the gradient may disappear or explode, resulting in unstable generation quality.
-In addition, the model may fall into local minimum during training and can only generate samples similar to a limited number of initial data, which is called the mode collapse problem and leads to the lack of generation diversity \cite{salimans2016improved}.
+Because of the nonstationary signals in the brain, the epileptic representation of EEG varies over time \cite{qi2021learning} and an upcoming seizure may have representation biased from the previous ones.
+The simple transformations of existing samples can hardly expand the data distribution to cover the variable representation.